 So long and thanks for all the fins! – Isle of Lewis Research Blog

-Time has flown and it’s almost time to say farewell to the Isle of Lewis and all the whales, dolphins and porpoises that call these waters home.
-Although it’s been a bit of a mixed bag weather wise, we’ve managed to get out on the water a surprising amount of times and every time been treated to some animal delights.
+Time has flown and it’s almost time to say farewell to the Isle of Lewis and all the whales, dolphins and porpoises who call these waters home.
+Although it’s been a bit of a mixed bag weather wise, we’ve managed to get out on the water a surprising amount of times and every time been treated to some whale and dolphin delights.

 This has been our 8th year surveying the waters of the northern Minch with our focal species being the magnificent Risso’s dolphin.
 In only a very few places around the UK, Risso’s dolphins come close enough to shore to be seen regularly and with relative ease – weather depending of course!

 Over the years we’ve built up a photo-id catalogue of over 100 individuals, some of whom use these waters year after year, for socialising, feeding, breeding and raising their young.
 The sometimes sheltered waters appear to provide ample food for them and the area surely helps them to thrive and ensure their long-term presence.
 Due to the importance of the area we’ve been providing all the data gathered to the Scottish Government and calling on them to declare the area a Marine Protected Area (MPA) thereby ensuring protection long into the future.
 The process is a long drawn out and lengthy one and we’re still lobbying hard to gain the protection that the Risso’s dolphins, and the harbour porpoise, minke whales and of course the jubilant common dolphins all need and deserve.

 Our work here is of paramount importance to the future health of the marine environment which not only will help our flippered friends but will ultimately derive benefits for all who live and work here.